 Of course, researchers are free to specify a lower threshold pB to reduce the rate of failing to discover benefit (here, failing to reject benefit), but a lower error rate comes with a cost.
 For example, if the threshold pB is 0.05, equivalent to one tail of a 90% compatibility interval, a tail overlapping into the beneficial region with an area of only 6% is regarded as failure to reject the beneficial hypotheses, or from the Bayesian perspective, an observed quite trivial effect with a chance of benefit of only 6% is potentially implementable.
 Furthermore, a trivial true effect on the margin of smallest important would have a 95% rate of failure to reject the beneficial hypothesis, a very high false-discovery or Type-1 error rate (see below), assuming harm had been rejected.

 There is also a problem with requiring a high chance of benefit for implementation, as shown in Figure 4c, which depicts a test resulting in rejection of the hypothesis that the effect is not beneficial.
-This is the approach of minimal-effects testing (MET), promoted by researchers who would prefer to reject an hypothesis of non-benefit rather than failure to reject the hypothesis of benefit (e.g., Lakens et al., 2018) and recommended for MBD by Aisbett et al. (2020).
+This is the approach of superiority or minimum-effects testing (MET), promoted by researchers who would prefer to reject an hypothesis of non-benefit rather than failure to reject the hypothesis of benefit (e.g., Lakens et al., 2018).
 If the threshold p value for this test is 0.05 (for a one-sided 90% interval), a smallest important beneficial effect would be implemented only 5% of the time (a failed-discovery or Type-2 error rate of 95%), regardless of the sample size!
 In an attempt to address this problem, the sample size in MET is chosen to give a low failed-discovery rate for an "expected" true effect somewhat greater than the smallest important.
 For example, with a p-value threshold of 0.05 for rejecting the hypothesis of non-benefit, a simple consideration of sampling distributions similar to those in Figure 3 shows that the minimum desirable sample size for MBD would give a failed-discovery rate of 50% for a true effect that is 2× the smallest important, but the rate is only 5% for a true effect that is 3× the smallest important, which is borderline small-moderate in all my magnitude scales (Hopkins, 2010).
-The minimum desirable sample size in MBD should therefore satisfy those who promote MET.
+The minimum desirable sample size in MBD should therefore satisfy those who promote sample-size estimation for MET.
+In any case, and regardless of sample size, the hypothesis test underlying MET is automatically available in MBD, as explained below.

 Hypotheses for Non-Clinical MBD